tavmem/ks/README.md

 ```
 (.((`a;1);(`b;2)))(,`a)
 ```
-The first 3 (preparation) commands would be:
+The first 3 (preparation) commands are done in the ~/ks directory:
 ```
 rlwrap -n ./k > ggg
 (.((`a;1);(`b;2)))(,`a)